kdha200501/grab-tvboxnow-torrent/readme.md

   "subjectMatchRegexp": "(?=.*TVB)(?=.*新聞)(?=.*六點半)"
 }
 ```
-note: the regular expression in this example matches the first thread whose title contains all the words
+note: the CLI takes the first thread that matches the regular expression, and this particular regular expression describes a pattern that contains all three words

 ### Credentials